buildingSMART-Portugal/EIR/EIR-EN.md

 #### f) Others

-The information containers may include additional metadata if they are deemed necessary by the Lead Appointed Party.
+The information containers may include additional metadata if they are deemed necessary by the lead appointed party.
 Newly defined codes must be listed alongside their definitions in the BIM Execution Plan.

 ---

 ### 3.1.4.
 Nomenclature of information blocks - IFC: Objects and alphanumeric information

 It is not prescribed.
 However, it is recommended to use the nomenclatures in the proposed technical specification for ‘Regras de modelação de objetos’ available at: [https://bit.ly/secclass_manual_objetos_bim_](https://bit.ly/secclass_manual_objetos_bim_).
-The Lead Appointed Party must explain the principles adopted for naming in the BEP.
+The lead appointed party must explain the principles adopted for naming in the BEP.

 ---